Most Sundays I am reminded of the benefits of regifting as I sit relaxing watching a chick flick, pampering my poor feet.

 - How does keeping an unwanted gift benefit you or the gift giver?
 It was given with love and can be released with love too.

-- If you are concerned about the value of the item, are you or the gift-giver making money by keeping an unused item?
-If anything, it takes away its worth and could get ruined while in storage.
+- If you are concerned about the value of the item, are you or the gift-giver making money by keeping hold of the item?
+If anything, it takes away from its worth and is more likely to deteriorate while in storage.

-- Storing it away, is just cluttering up your home.
+- Storing it away adds to clutter.
 Unless your gift giver has x-ray vision, if the gift is kept at the back of the cupboard -how do they know you have kept it?

 - If you have the item on display, does the gift giver notice or care.
 Is it worth the daily reminder for you?